Alluxio/alluxio/docs/en/operation/Metrics-System.md

 If Alluxio is deployed in a cluster, this file needs to be distributed to all the nodes.

-Then, start Alluxio, CSV files containing metrics will be found in the `sink.csv.directory`.
+After starting Alluxio, the CSV files containing metrics will be found in the `sink.csv.directory`.
 The filename will correspond with the metric name.

 Refer to `metrics.properties.template` for all possible sink specific configurations.